 Botox can be used to treat motor symptoms caused by muscle overactivity, such as:

 Botulinum toxin may be recommended if you have one of the following conditions:

 - Dystonia, including cervical dystonia, writer’s cramp, and focal dystonias

 - Orofacial Dyskinesias (Tardive Dyskinesias)

-- Spasticity due to multiple sclerosis, stroke, or traumatic brain injury
+- Spasticity due to multiple sclerosis, cerebral palsy, stroke, or traumatic brain injury

 Am I a good candidate for botulinum toxin for movement disorders?

-You may be a good candidate for botulinum toxin injections if you are at least 18 years old and have been diagnosed with one of the conditions above.
+You may be a good candidate for botulinum toxin injections if you have been diagnosed with one of the conditions above.

 Although this drug is technically a toxin, it is generally safe and effective when used in correct dosages by trained providers.
 The most common side effect is temporary muscle weakness near injection sites.
 You may also experience pain, bruising, or bleeding at the injection sites.
 Rarely, it can cause generalized weakness or flu-like symptoms.